SALFORD University is hoping to encourage more people to blow the whistle.

 Many of the university’s sport teams compete against teams from universities across the country, and six different clubs regularly hold competitions against one another on campus – all of which would need officiating.

-As well as boosting your mental and physical health, refereeing sports are great way to get involved with people from across the country and they also offer a fantastic boost your CV.
+As well as boosting your mental and physical health, refereeing sports is a great way to get involved with people from across the country and also offers a fantastic boost to your CV.